BrentNoorda/slfsrv/README.md

     slfsrv -verbose EXAMPLES.html

 This should launch a browser that will automatically step through some of the examples.

+*NOTE: Unfortunately, the "menu" example was taken directly from my personal computer, and so many of the items won't work on other computers that aren't set up like mine (don't have the same programs installed as I do).
+I'll get around to clean this up, but left it here just because I think it's a great example of showing how a browser interface can simultaneously interface with the web, or with the local computer, it really makes no difference.
+I especially like the "Don't look too often" section which keeps track of how often you look at time-waster web sites and so keeps you from looking too often.*

 ------------------------------------------------------------------------------
 <a name="todo"></a>